Audi TT

 The Audi TT is a sports car manufactured and marketed by Audi from 1998 to 2023 across three generations.
 Its bodystyles included a coupé with a 2+2 seating arrangement and a two-seater roadster.
 For each of its three generations, the TT has been based on consecutive generations of Volkswagen's "Group A" platforms, starting with its "PQ34" fourth generation.
-The TT shares powertrain and suspension layouts with its platform mates, including the Audi A3, like a transversely mounted front-engine, powering front-wheel drive or four-wheel drive, and fully independent suspension using MacPherson struts in front.
+The TT shared powertrain and suspension layouts with other models made on these platforms, including the Audi A3, like a transversely mounted front-engine, powering front-wheel drive or four-wheel drive, and fully independent suspension using MacPherson struts in the front.

 The TT's first two generations were assembled by Audi's Hungarian subsidiary, one of the world's largest engine manufacturing plants, using bodyshells manufactured and painted at Audi's Ingolstadt plant and parts made entirely by the Hungarian factory for the third generation.
-The last of the 662,762 Audi TTs was manufactured in November 2023.
+In total, 662,762 Audi TTs were built, with the last manufactured in November 2023.